Home / MBur blog / Candle Warmer vs Burning: W...

 Are candle warmers actually safer than burning candles?

-For paraffin candles, yes.
-Warmers eliminate combustion, which is where most of the harmful VOCs come from.
-For beeswax candles with non toxic fragrance, the difference is much smaller.
+For paraffin candles, yes, because warmers skip the combustion that produces most of the harmful VOCs.
+For 100% beeswax with phthalate-free non-toxic fragrance oils, the safety gap shrinks to almost nothing.
 The wax type matters more than the heat method.

 Do candle warmers work with beeswax candles?

-They can, but beeswax has a higher melting point than soy or paraffin, so you need a warmer that reaches at least 140 degrees Fahrenheit to get a good scent throw.
-Lower temperature warmers may barely melt the surface.
-For maximum performance from a beeswax candle, burning remains the better method.
+They can, but beeswax melts hotter than soy or paraffin, so you need a warmer that reaches at least 140 degrees Fahrenheit for good scent throw.
+Cooler warmers barely melt the surface.
+For maximum performance from a beeswax candle, burning is still the better method.

 Does using a warmer use up the candle faster?